thaske/plmnist/README.md

 ### Citation

-Please cite this GitHub repository.
+Please cite this GitHub repository and the repository in which the work was based off of.

  - This repository:  Add repository here
- - The work is based on this repository: https://lightning.ai/docs/pytorch/stable/notebooks/lightning_examples
+ - PyTorch Lightning. lightning.ai/docs/pytorch/stable/notebooks/lightning_examples, accessed November 2023.

+### Authors

+- Brad Crawford and Michael Klamkin.
+Signac Workflow Tutorial: plmnist Example using Pytorch.
+GitHub, 2023

 ### Installation